krobus00/OneSignal-Nextjs-Sample/README.md

 </head>
 ```

-Next.js uses React to render the app, so I have to handle initialization of the SDK in a way that works with the framework.
+Next.js uses React to render the app, so I have to handle the initialization of the SDK in a way that works with the framework.
 React provides a mechanism to perform side effects on page load:  `useEffect` (read the [doc](https://reactjs.org/docs/hooks-effect.html) to learn more).
-This hook allows code to execute when the page is mounted which is exactly what's necessary to init OneSignal.
+This hook allows code to execute when the page is mounted, which is necessary to init OneSignal.

 ### Creating a Hook